High-Altitude Fruit Gardening Made Simple

 In-Ground vs Container Fruit Gardening at Altitude

-Your garden structure matters just as much as what you plant—especially at elevation.
+Your garden structure for fruit trees and plants matters just as much as what you plant—especially at elevation.

 In-Ground Gardens